bazbt3/bazbt3.github.io/thememonday.md

 ---

-App.net was scheduled to close down on March 14 2017.
 I took over #ThemeMonday from @berklee and ran it for a while, at least until my life got in the way.
-Links below will cease to work, but the memories of the people I interacted with will stay with me forever.
+App.net was scheduled to close down on March 14 2017,  so the links below will cease to work, but the memories of the people I interacted with will stay with me forever.

 ---